Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 A humidifier shows a red light to warn you something is wrong.
 The most common culprits are easy to fix.

 Clean your unit all the time.
-Also, if you use accessories such as a demineralization cartridges for humidifiers, clean them too.
+Also, if you use accessories such as a demineralization cartridge for humidifiers, clean them too.